 Students love to practice changing phonemes in words to make new words in this game.
-For example, they are asked to change the /s/ in sock to an /r/ sound.
+For example, they are asked to change the /a/ in pan to an /i/ sound making the word pin.
 Then they click on the word they made.
-This is another one we come back to again and again because the repetition is just what we need. 🙌
+This is another one we come back to again and again because the repetition is just what we need. 👏

 Don’t those games look fun?
 You may have noticed that several came from the same website.
-Orson’s Farm, funded by the Indiana Department of Education, is filled with different phonemic awareness activities.
+These free games are perfect practice and FUN for your students.